markjprice/web-dev-net9/docs/ch01-setup-dev-env.md

 > **More Information**: If you need more help installing VS Code, you can read the official setup guide at the following link: https://code.visualstudio.com/docs/setup/setup-overview.

-2. Download and install the .NET SDK for version 9.0 and version 8.0 from the following link: https://www.microsoft.com/net/download.
+2. Download and install the .NET SDK for version 9.0 from the following link: https://www.microsoft.com/net/download.

-> In real life, you are extremely unlikely to only have one .NET SDK version installed on your computer.
-To learn how to control which .NET SDK version is used to build a project, we need multiple versions installed. .NET 8 and .NET 9 are the only supported versions at the time of publishing in November 2024.
-You can safely install multiple SDKs side by side.
-The most recent SDK will be used to build your projects.

 3. To install the **C# Dev Kit** extension using a user interface, you must first launch the VS Code application.
 4. In VS Code, click the **Extensions** icon or navigate to **View** | **Extensions**.
 5. C# Dev Kit is one of the most popular extensions available, so you should see it at the top of the list, or you can enter `C#` in the search box.